Cheng-Lin-Li/MachineLearning/DecisionTree/README.md

-This is an example of Decision Tree
+This is an example implementation of Decision Tree Algorithm